abdullah2808/Senior-Design-Team-40/README.md

   - Started on integration of subsystems
   - Constructed Github for Google Drive files and uploaded them
   - Started on progress report presentation
+  - Refined GPS transmission and receival through modification of variable settings, such as baud rate.